VPrabhakarN/VPrabhakarN/README.md

 ## 🎯 Objective

-To continuously improve my engineering skills, build reliable systems, contribute to impactful projects, and grow into an **AI/ML by 2027** with strong backend foundations.
+To continuously improve my engineering skills, build reliable systems, contribute to impactful projects, and grow into an **AI/ML Engineer by 2027** with strong backend foundations.

 ---